IntelPython/dpctl/docs/doc_sources/user_guides/basic_concepts.rst

 tasks to when performing copying of elements from or to this allocation or when filling the allocation with values.

-Classes that represent host-accessible USM allocations, i.e. types USM-shared and USM-host, expose Python buffer interface.
+Classes that represent host-accessible USM allocations, i.e., types USM-shared and USM-host, expose Python buffer interface.

 .. code-block:: python